asuma312/Steam-Searcher/README.md

 ---

-## 🤝 Contribuindo
+## 🤝 Contributing

-Contribuições são bem-vindas!
-Você pode:
+Contributions are welcome!
+You can:

-- Melhorar a coleta de dados Steam
+- Improve Steam data collection
-- Otimizar performance das consultas
+- Optimize query performance
-- Experimentar com diferentes modelos de embedding
+- Experiment with different embedding models
-- Adicionar filtros (gênero, preço, etc.)
+- Add filters (genre, price, etc.)
-- Melhorar a interface do usuário
+- Enhance the user interface
-- Adicionar testes automatizados
+- Add automated tests

-Envie um Pull Request com suas melhorias 🚀
+Submit a Pull Request with your improvements 🚀

 ---

-## 🔮 Próximas Funcionalidades
+## 🔮 Upcoming Features

-- [ ] Filtros avançados (preço, gênero, avaliações)
-- [ ] Sistema de favoritos
-- [ ] Recomendações personalizadas baseadas no histórico
-- [ ] Integração com outras plataformas de jogos
+- [ ] Advanced filters (price, genre, ratings)
-- [ ] Cache inteligente para melhor performance
+- [ ] Smart caching for better performance
-- [ ] Modo offline para buscas

 ---

-## 📄 Licença
+## 📄 License

-Este projeto está licenciado sob a **Licença MIT**.
+This project is licensed under the **MIT License**.

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 **Backend:**
 - Python 3.7+